Plida/today-i-learned/README.md

 # today-i-learned
-All things I've learned over the years
+All things I've learned over the years.